LSLR Collaborative

 To develop or advance a replacement effort, it is important to understand how service line replacements fit into a community’s overall infrastructure renewal programs and what opportunities exist.

-There are a number of potential approaches to developing a full LSL replacement initiative:
+There are a number of elements that may be integrated into a full LSL replacement initiative:

 • Coordinating replacement with planned water infrastructure renewal programs